openstack/glance/doc/source/authentication.rst

 Configuring the Glance servers to use Keystone
 ----------------------------------------------

 Keystone is integrated with Glance through the use of middleware.
-The default configuration files for both the Glance API and the Glance Registry use a single piece of middleware called ``context``, which generates a request context without any knowledge of Keystone.
-In order to configure Glance to use Keystone, this ``context`` middleware must be replaced with two other pieces of middleware: the ``authtoken`` middleware and the ``auth-context`` middleware, both of which may be found in the Keystone distribution.
+The default configuration files for both the Glance API and the Glance Registry use a single piece of middleware called ``context``, which generates a request context containing all the necesary authorization information.
+In order to configure Glance to use Keystone, the ``authtoken`` middleware must also be deployed (which may be found in the Keystone distribution).
 The ``authtoken`` middleware performs the Keystone token validation, which is the heart of Keystone authentication.
-On the other hand, the ``auth-context`` middleware performs the necessary tie-in between Keystone and Glance;
-it is the component which replaces the ``context`` middleware that Glance uses by default.

-One other important concept to keep in mind is the *request context*.
-In the default Glance configuration, the ``context`` middleware sets up a basic request context; configuring Glance to use ``auth_context`` causes a more advanced context to be configured.
-It is also important to note that the Glance API and the Glance Registry use two different context classes; this is because the registry needs advanced methods that are not available in the default context class.
+It is important to note that the Glance API and the Glance Registry use two different context classes; this is because the registry needs advanced methods that are not available in the default context class.
 The implications of this will be obvious in the below example for